Overview – Tsavo East NP

 • Great wilderness appeal with off-the-beaten-track options

-• Wildlife densities are rather low
+• Wildlife densities can be low

 Tsavo East NP Safari Reviews